scalar-labs/scalar-kubernetes/docs/RestoreDatabase.md

    * [Restoring a DynamoDB table to a point in time](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html)
    * [Backing up a DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Backup.Tutorial.html)

+   You can do this **Create a backup** step as a part of backup operations in the [Backup NoSQL database guide](./BackupNoSQL.md#backup-operations-create-the-period-for-restoring).

 1. Restore from the backup
    1. Remove table A